parse-community/blog/README.md

 ## Using categories & adding new ones

-When adding a category to a blog post please remember to capitalise words.
+When adding a category to a blog post please remember to capitalize words.

 The current list of categories:
 - Announcements